xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 different workout sessions, the obvious next questions is: what about rest periods between different sets?

-Short rest periods (\sim 30 seconds) certainly increase the perceived effort of a workout session.
-Moreover, it has been demonstrated that short rest periods lead to an increased hormonal response[^61] and more muscle damage[^62].
+Short rest periods (ca. 30 seconds) certainly increase the perceived effort of a workout session.
+Moreover, it has been demonstrated that short rest periods lead to an increased hormonal response and more muscle damage.
 But none of these factors is what we're primarily after.

 What we really care about in this book is muscle growth.
 And short rest periods have no demonstrated advantage for hypertrophy.
-Instead, although the effect is not very large, it's *longer* rest periods that are linked to more muscle growth[^63].
-One possible explanation is that if the rest period between sets is too short, it's metabolic fatigue and not mechanical tension that limits the number of reps[^64].
+Instead, although the effect is not very large, it's *longer* rest periods that are linked to more muscle growth.
+One possible explanation is that if the rest period between sets is too short, it's metabolic fatigue and not mechanical tension that limits the number of reps.
 But metabolic fatigue is not the primary driver of muscle growth and thus you are possibly sabotaging yourself if the interset rest periods are too short.[^65]